Sustech-ZtHe/Earthquake-to-Fault/README.md

 2): Enter the Earthquake-to-fault-main, run the 'replayce.py'.
 3): Setup hough-3d-lines
   make
-4) Add the 'E2F_package' into the MATLAB road
+4) Run the main script is E2F_V1.m, and add the 'E2F_package' folder to the MATLAB path
-5) Run the main project E2F_v1.m

 NOTE:
 1. We recommended that 'eigen-3.4.0','hough-3d-lines-master' and 'E2F_package' be placed in the same directory.